Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

 You need to deduct the amount of salary and benefits paid by the intermediary to their worker that has been taxed as employment income.

-If, at this point, the figure is nil or a negative number, there is no deemed employment payment and no further employment taxes to pay.
+If the figure is nil or a negative number, there is no deemed employment payment and no further employment taxes to pay.

 This will give you the deemed payment.